Along the Way (Colbie Caillat album): Promotion

-Promotional singles and music videos
+To promote Along the Way, Caillat released five promotional singles accompanied by music videos or visualizers, culminating in the release of an additional music video alongside the album.
 "Worth It" was released as the album's first promotional single on April 21, 2023, alongside a music video.
 "Pretend" was released as the album's second promotional single on June 9, 2023, alongside a music video.
 "Wide Open" was released as the album's third promotional single on July 14, 2023.
 A visualizer for the song was released three days later.
 "Still Gonna Miss You" was released as the album's fourth promotional single on August 11, 2023, alongside a music video.

-"I'll Be Here," with Sheryl Crow, was released as the album's fifth and final promotional single on September 8, 2023, alongside a music video.

-A music video for "Meant For Me" was released alongside the album on October 6, 2023.
+"I'll Be Here", with Sheryl Crow, was released as the album's fifth and final promotional single on September 8, 2023, alongside a music video.
+A music video for "Meant for Me" was released alongside the album on October 6, 2023.

+Critical reception

+James Daykin of Entertainment Focus praised Along the Way as a "beautiful, introspective journey through the realms of love, change, and acceptance."
+He highlighted the album's themes of growth, resilience, and new beginnings, noting that it "celebrates endings and beginnings with nothing but gratitude and hope."
+Daykin particularly commended Caillat's "songwriting prowess and soulful vocals," describing the record as a "timeless and relatable listening experience" that serves as "the perfect soundtrack for life's emotional landscape."
+Domenic Strazzabosco of Spectrum Culture called Along the Way "a welcome return" and Caillat's "most exciting record since 2011's All of You."
+He praised the album's subtle country influences for breathing "new life" into her sound while remaining true to her musical roots, and commended its mature songwriting and understated exploration of heartbreak and self-discovery.